 January 13, 2021: Ministry of Education Memorandum to Principals of Private Schools

 January 2, 2021: Minister Lecce's Letter to Parents.

 December 4, 2020: Updated COVID-19 Public Health Measures Memo to Families.

 October 26.2020: Recommendations for Schools During Halloween

 Due to rising cases of COVID-19 in our city, Toronto Public Health encourages schools to share the following messages with their school communities with respect to Halloween:

 Outside of School

 - Toronto Public Health does not recommend hosting or attending in-person gatherings for Halloween this year.
-For the safety of individuals, it is recommended that in person celebrations are limited to those whom individuals live with.
+For the safety of individuals, it is recommended that in-person celebrations are limited to those with whom individuals live.

 - As well, because of higher risks for COVID-19 in the modified Stage 2, Ontario's Chief Medical Officer of Health is not recommending traditional door-to-door trick or treating in Toronto, Ottawa, Peel, and York Region.
 It is important that families not travel outside of their region to celebrate Halloween.

 - For more information the following information can be shared with parents/guardians: